sktime/pysf/README.md

 * Store and safely manipulate multi-series data and its metadata in a custom data container.
 * Define your own machine learning prediction strategies to operate on this data.
 Make use of tuning and pipelining objects to build composite prediction strategies.
 Use the widely-adopted fit/predict workflow throughout.
-* Plug in existing single-curve predictors into a framework that adapts them to the multi-series setting.
-Interface with popular single-series machine learning & forecasting frameworks, such as [scikit-learn](https://scikit-learn.org/stable/), [keras](https://keras.io/) and [statsmodels](https://www.statsmodels.org/stable/index.html).
+* Plug in classical forecasting or supervised learning-based predictors into a framework that adapts them to the supervised forecasting task.
+Interface with popular machine learning & forecasting frameworks, such as [scikit-learn](https://scikit-learn.org/stable/), [keras](https://keras.io/) and [statsmodels](https://www.statsmodels.org/stable/index.html).
 * Empirically estimate multiple predictors' generalisation performance using nested resampling schemes, in a statistically sound manner.
 Compare predictors to baselines.